epheo/portail/README.md

 **portail** is a Kubernetes API Gateway using Tokio runtime.

 This project was originaly a way for me to learn about io_uring and eBPF.
-But in front of the complexity, I took a step back and removed the io_uring implementation that was getting out of hands and used Tokio instead.
+But in front of the complexity, I took a step back and removed both the io_uring and eBPF implementations that were getting out of hands and used Tokio instead.

 It is a single person project, obviously **not production ready** in any way.
 Many parts have been written by Claude Code LLM.